kanangupta/sudoku/README.md

 Sudoku Solver in MATLAB(R)
 --------------------------

-This is a MATLAB(R) program designed to solve sudoku puzzles of the 9x9 kind using a brute force algorithm called backtracking.
+This is a MATLAB(R) program designed to solve 9x9 sudoku puzzles using candidate-checking and a brute force algorithm called backtracking.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by